jkk/cantata/README.md

                       :renter :inventory.rental.customer}}
    :customer {:shortcuts {:country-name :address.city.country.country}}})

-;; Wrapped in a delay to defer reflection till runtime (def ds (delay (c/data-source
+(def ds (delay (c/data-source
                  mysql-spec model
                  :reflect true)))
 ```
 Note that Cantata does not create database tables or do migrations.
-We're merely wiring into a schema that has been created elsewhere.
+We're merely hooking up to a schema that has been created elsewhere.

 ### Querying